 Let's examine Freeport-McMoRan's earnings and free cash flow history:

 Freeport-McMoRan's earnings have been somewhat volatile over the past several years, though they've generally been growing.
-(The big loss in 2008 was mostly due to an asset writedown.)
+(The big loss in 2008 was mostly because of an asset writedown.)

 2. Return on equity and debt

-Copper and gold mining isn't particularly susceptible to technological disruption, though the prices those metals can fetch can be fairly cyclical.
+Copper and gold mining isn't particularly susceptible to technological disruption, though the prices those metals can fetch can be quite cyclical.

 The Foolish conclusion

-If you'd like to stay up to speed on the top news and analysis on Freeport-McMoRan or any other stock, simply click here to add it to your stock watchlist.
+So is Freeport-McMoRan a Buffett stock?
+It could very well be.
+Despite the fact that Buffett doesn't tend to invest in non-energy commodity producers, the company does exhibit many of the characteristics of a quintessential Buffett investment: more-or-less consistent earnings, high returns on equity, tenured management, and a technologically straightforward business.
+To stay up to speed on Freeport-McMoRan's progress, or that of any other stock, simply add it to your stock watchlist.
 If you don't have one yet, you can create a watchlist of your favorite stocks by clicking here.

-Ilan Moscovitz doesn't own shares of any companies mentioned.
-You can follow him on Twitter @TMFDada.
+Ilan Moscovitz doesn't own shares of any company mentioned.
+The Motley Fool owns shares of Freeport-McMoRan Copper & Gold.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.